Assembling the Genome

 A set of TPF files are maintained for each assembled chromosome and partial assembly.
 These files are stored in a central database that manages TPF tracking and validation.
 A series of checks and analyses are performed and regions of the genome needing manual curation are identified and cataloged for further review.

 Figure 1.
 The top picture is a full dovetail alignment.
 This is the type of join expect between two sequences that will be used to construct a contig sequence.
 Below that is a half-dovetail alignment.
 In this case, the end of one of the sequences does not align.
-This can be used to build a contig, but may indicat that the two sequences do not actually represent adjacent loci, but rather overlap in a repeatitive sequence.
+This can be used to build a contig, but may indicate that the two sequences do not actually represent adjacent loci, but rather overlap in a repetitive sequence.
 The third picture shows an alignment where one clone is contained within another.
 This typically happens because one clone has an assembly problem that the smaller clone is correcting.
 The last picture shows a Short/Blunt alignment.
 These types of alignments must always have external support and be certified by a curator.

 Sequences (also known as components) which are adjacent on the TPF are expected to have a specific type of sequence alignment known as a full dovetail (Figure 1).
 A program call 'find_overlaps' assesses all adjacent component sequences to determine if they have an appropriate overlap.
-If an alignment can be identified, it is evaluated to ensure it meets our critiria for joining two sequences in a contig.
+If an alignment can be identified, it is evaluated to ensure it meets our criteria for joining two sequences in a contig.
 We use this evaluation to prioritize overlaps that need further investigation.
 Alignments can fall into the following categories:

 - Excellent alignment, meets all defined criteria.